SpenceKonde/DxCore/megaavr/libraries/Flash/README.md

 ## Future developments
 * I am sympathetic to the idea of "guard rails" - could a variable be placed at the end of the application, and another at the end of the section of the mapped flash constants declared by the application?
 If we could get that in (I can add linker commands to the platform.txt), the addresses of those could be used to set "keep out" zones for the flash writing library...
 * As noted above, a flashUpdatePage() of some sort would be good... thinking about how to implement it robustly...
-* Obviously, there's the non-bootloader situation; I know what I need...
-Just not how to make the compiler generate that (as in, I'm almost certain I could do it by editing hex files).
 * Please point out bugs, defects and poor decisions.
 As noted above, the API may change in future versions; I hope to talk with some users, make sure the API and such is solid, and then remove that warning.